philipbelesky/groundhog/site/plugin.md

 ---
 layout:     page
 title:      Plugin
-subtitle:   A plugin for Grasshopper — a visual programming tool for the Rhinoceros modeler.
+excerpt:   A plugin for Grasshopper — a visual programming tool for the Rhinoceros modeler.
 ---

 ## Download and Install